yinkeet/pickles-in-a-jar/README.md

 - Docker and Docker Compose

+## WIP

+- More tests needed (Lack of tests due to time constraints)
+- Real time email status could be logged into DB to preserve the history
+- Get list of emails section could be paginated to improve loading speeds when table gets huge (Pagination was not added due to time constraints)

 ## Getting Started

 1. Copy and rename the **.env.example** file to **.env** which is located in the **base folder**.